zvacanti/bcc_lattice/README.md

 # bcc_lattice
 This will be a FORTRAN 90 program to generate a bcc_lattice crystal for use in IUMD simulations.
-It may be folded The development steps will be:
+It may be folded into a later version of the IUMD code.
+The development steps will be:
 1. Generate a single bcc lattice
 2. Generate a tiled lattice.